Kosinkadink/jno/README.md

 This will initialize the basic directory structure and create a *jno.jno* file, which stores the local jno settings.

-By default, jno does not know where your Arduino IDE is located - this is represented by EXEC_DIR in the config.
+By default, jno does not know where your Arduino IDE is located - this is represented by exec_dir in the config.
 There is a local and a global version of *jno.jno* files.
 The local *jno.jno* file overwrites the global version IF the parameters are not set to NULL or DEFAULT.
-To set up your EXEC_DIR, find your Arduino folder - say /home/pi/Documents/arduino-1.8.1.
+To set up your exec_dir, find your Arduino folder - say /home/pi/Documents/arduino-1.8.10.
 Perform:

-	jno setglobal --EXEC_DIR=/home/pi/Documents/arduino-1.8.1
+	jno setglobal --exec_dir=/home/pi/Documents/arduino-1.8.10

 OR

-	jno setlocal --EXEC_DIR=/home/pi/Documents/arduino-1.8.1
+	jno setlocal --exec_dir=/home/pi/Documents/arduino-1.8.10

-depending on what you plan on doing - setglobal means a local .jno with EXEC_DIR set to NULL will use the global EXEC_DIR instead.
+depending on what you plan on doing - setglobal means a local .jno with exec_dir set to NULL will use the global exec_dir instead.

-Once EXEC_DIR is set, jno is ready to go.
+Once exec_dir is set, jno is ready to go.
 You should change the global and local settings to your liking - the options are documented below.

 # Usage
 The commands supported are: